laohio/laohio.github.io/README.md

 OVERVIEW
 --------
 This is my personal website.
-I am the sole contributor of content.
-Small changes are constantly being added.

 IMPLEMENTATION
 --------------
-This site was styled using a combination of Bootstrap and custom css.
+This site was styled using a mix of Bootstrap and custom CSS.
+It features a bio, portfolio, and contact section.